-There are four schools within Bronte Academy Trust, in the primary aged sector and three have nurseries.
+There are four schools within Bronte Academy Trust, in the primary aged sector and all have nurseries.
 The four schools are located in the Worth Valley and are very close to one another, meaning that staff working together across the trust can be facilitated easily.
 The area is famous for its link to The Brontes, writers of works such as Jane Eyre and Wuthering Heights, and its strong literacy connection led us to using their name as our Trust name, of which we are extremely proud.

-Bronte Academy Trust gained sponsorship status in December 2018.
+Bronte Academy Trust gained sponsorship status in December 2018 and Oldfield joined the Trust as a sponsored school in June 2019.